WeTransfer/eslint-config-wetransfer/README.md

 ## Code of Conduct

-Everyone interacting in the WetransferJSSdk project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/WeTransfer/eslint-config-wetransfer/blob/master/.github/CODE_OF_CONDUCT.md).
+Everyone interacting with WeTransfer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/WeTransfer/eslint-config-wetransfer/blob/master/.github/CODE_OF_CONDUCT.md).